Memorial Day Holiday-the most dangerous holiday of the year!

 “All drivers are encouraged to remain vigilant and safe on summer road trips with these summer driving tips: “

-Practice safe following distance: Always be aware of the cars immediately surrounding you, especially those in front.
+Always be aware of the cars immediately surrounding you, especially those in front.
 Give yourself enough room to brake or maneuver in an unexpected situation.

-Focus fully on the road ahead: While on the road, focus fully on driving.
+While on the road, focus fully on driving.
 Any activities that could divert your attention should be avoided while at the wheel.
 This includes things like using your phone, snacking, or reaching into the backseat to attend to a child or pet.

-Carry an emergency kit: Carry an appropriate emergency kit in your car that includes items such as jumper cables, flashlight with extra batteries, reflective triangles, first aid kit, water and non-perishable food items.
+Carry an appropriate emergency kit in your car that includes items such as jumper cables, flashlight with extra batteries, reflective triangles, first aid kit, water and non-perishable food items.
 Program your cell phone in advance with emergency numbers, including that of your roadside assistance provider.

-Take breaks during long trips: Pull over and take breaks every couple of hours, even if you don't feel sleepy.
-Stretching your legs and taking a quick moment to "reset" can help avoid zoning out behind the wheel and keep passengers from getting cabin fever.
+Pull over and take breaks every couple of hours, even if you don’t feel sleepy.
+Stretching your legs and taking a quick moment to “reset” can help avoid zoning out behind the wheel and keep passengers from getting cabin fever.